nvh/nvh.github.io/_posts/2016-05-09-use-protocol-constraints-instead-of-extensions.md

 where Self: ConstructableRequest
 ```

-This defines a constraint on the protocol extension, such that _if_ your implementation conforms to both `SendableRequest` _and_ `ConstructableRequest`, the default implementation in the extension is available.
-Because this extension is limited to the conformance of both protocols, it’s possible to use the `buildRequest()` function inside `sendRequest()`, even though the `SendableRequest` protocol doesn’t enforce it itself.
-However, it's perfectly possible conform to `SendableRequest` without implementing `ConstructableRequest` methods.
+This defines a constraint on the protocol extension, such that _if_ your implementation conforms to both `SendableRequest` _and_ `ConstructableRequest`, the default implementation defined by the extension is available.
+Because this extension is limited to the conformance of both protocols, it’s possible to use the `buildRequest()` function inside `sendRequest()`, even though the `SendableRequest` protocol doesn’t specify that method itself.
+However, it now has become possible to conform to `SendableRequest` without implementing `ConstructableRequest`'s method.

-This solution improves the composability and reusability of protocols and their extensions.
-This makes it easier to use only parts of a framework or implementation, and enforces you to think about the separate concerns different protocols should have.
+This solution improves the composability and reusability of protocols and their extensions, making it easier to use only parts of a framework or implementation, and enforces you to think about the separate concerns different protocols should have.